pdobsan/oama/README.md

     journalctl --identifier fdm --identifier mailctl --identifier msmtp -e

+## Issues

+Please, report any issues, questions, suggestions regarding `mailctl` at **Sourcehut** by sending a plain text email to
+<~petrus/mailctl-discuss@lists.sr.ht> There you can also browse the [mailctl
+mailing list](https://lists.sr.ht/~petrus/mailctl-discuss) No registration is necessary.

 ## Acknowledgment

 The method of dealing with OAuth2 services was inspired by the